claudiunderthehood/particle-acCellerator/README.md

 ## Future Improvements

 Potential enhancements include:
-- **Gravity or Electromagnetic Fields**: Introduce forces for more complex particle behavior.
 - **Dynamic Particle Addition**: Allow users to add or remove particles during the simulation.
 - **Enhanced Visuals**: Use gradients or textures to represent particle velocity or size.
 - **Efficient Data Structures**: Optimize performance for large particle counts with advanced spatial partitioning.